-Applicants for entry to this programme will be required to have the normal qualifications for entry to the MA degree.
-Application forms are available from those departments which are involved in the programme.
-Completed application forms must normally be received by departments by 1 May of the year of entry.
+Applicants for entry to this programme will be required to have the normal qualifications for entry to the MA Degree.
+Application forms are available from those Departments that are involved in the programme.
+Completed application forms must normally be received by Departments by 1st May of the year of entry.